datarockets/career/jobs/sales-account-manager.md

-## What you’ll get:
+## What do we offer:

-- Salary: 1500$-3000$ per month gross
-- An environment of a remote-driven culture and the opportunity to work from wherever you want.
-- Continuous knowledge exchange and virtual hangouts with colleagues.
-- Opportunity to grow to an Account Manager.
+- Detailed sales documentation on Notion and transparent work culture.
-- 50% compensation for self-development activities: courses, conferences, books, educational platforms, English, sports.
+- 50% compensation for self-development activities: courses, conferences, books, educational platforms, English, and sports.
+- Remote work and flexible schedule.
-- 32 paid days off per year - you can use them for vacations, occasional days off, and public holidays.
-Only workdays count.
+- 32 paid days off per year – you can use them for vacations, occasional days off, and public holidays, only workdays count.
 - Full coverage of sick leaves.
 - 200 USD per year for medical expenses.
 - 500 USD per year for home office equipment.